Filioque: Latin Fathers

 Later in his Dialogues, Gregory I took the Filioque doctrine for granted when he quoted John 16:7, and asked: if "it is certain that the Paraclete Spirit always proceeds from the Father and the Son, why does the Son say that He is about to leave so that [the Spirit] who never leaves the Son might come?"
 (Note: Gregory I, Dialogues, bk.
 2 ch.
 38) The text proposes an eternal procession from both Father and the Son by the use of the word "always" (semper).
-Gregory I's use of recessurum and recedit is also significant for the divine procession because although the Spirit always proceeds (semper procedat) from the Father and the Son, the Spirit never leaves (numquam recedit) the Son by this eternal procession.
+Gregory I's use of recessurum and recedit is also significant for the divine procession because although the Spirit always proceeds (semper procedat in the Vulgate translation) from the Father and the Son, the Spirit never leaves (numquam recedit) the Son by this eternal procession.

+The Latin fathers generally did not comment on the Greek original texts, but relied on one of two different Latin translations: Vetus Latina and the Vulgate.

 Modern Christian theologians

 Yves Congar commented, "The walls of separation do not reach as high as heaven."
 And Aidan Nichols remarked that "the Filioque controversy is, in fact, a casualty of the theological pluralism of the patristic Church", on the one hand the Latin and Alexandrian tradition, on the other the Cappadocian and later Byzantine tradition.

 Among 20th-century Protestant theologians, Karl Barth was perhaps the staunchest defender of the Filioque doctrine.
 Barth was harshly critical of the ecumenical movement which advocated dropping the Filioque in order to facilitate reunification of the Christian churches.
-Barth's vigorous defence of the Filioque ran counter to the stance of many Protestant theologians of the latter half of the 20th century who favoured abandoning the use of the Filioque in the liturgy.
+Barth's vigorous defence of the Filioque ran counter to the stance of a number of Protestant theologians of the latter half of the 20th century who favoured abandoning the use of the Filioque in the liturgy.